alexmorari7/TodoList/README.md

-In teh back end I added this code:
+In the back end I added this code as I was unable to grab an item to edit.
 // Get a single todo item
 app.get('/todos/:id', authenticateUser, (req, res) => {
   const token = extractToken(req.headers.authorization);